 - to update the notion of the cycle of life, the primordial role of nesting and feeding zones, the roles and workings of residual natural spaces: hedges, embankments, rocky land, ponds, fallow land, waste land, ecotones

 - to teach how to maintain the populations of pollinators, by helping them naturally and artificially: land management, building certain structures, planting certain flowers

 The content is developped in theory and practice: theory and practice work in the classroom, followed by field work.
-This training course, presented with a naturalist approach, is taught by Hugues Mouret, director of Arthropologia.
+This training course, presented with a naturalist approach, is taught by Hugues Mouret and by Frederic Vyghen from Arthropologia.

-At each study site, there is an inauguration day with elected officials and, when possible, the general public.
+At each study site, there is an inauguration day with elected officials and the general public.
 At sites where there is a permanent exhibition (Parc de la Tête d'Or, Parc de Gerland in Lyon, and Léon Chomel Garden in Villeurbanne) information days will be organised every year.
-There are several volunteer days organised at study sites where the public is welcome to actively participate, at one's own level, in the installation of bee hotels.

 For those who wish to participate in the programme, three levels of implication have been defined and have been set up as of autumn 2010.